kitchen_HELOC

 What's the difference between a HELOC and a Home Equity Loan?

-HELOC (Home Equity Line of Credit) is an adjustable-rate mortgage, tied to the prime rate, a borrower takes out on their home and uses as a line of credit.
-It works like a credit card, with the ability to borrow money (against the equity in their home) at different points in time and only pay interest on what they use.
+HELOC (Home Equity Line of Credit) can be an adjustable-rate or fixed-rate mortgage, a borrower takes out on their home and is used as a line of credit.
+It works like a credit card, with the ability to borrow (draw) money (against the equity in their home) and/or pay the line down at different points in time.
+An adjustable-rate HELOC is tied to the prime rate and the borrower has the option to only pay interest on what they use.
+A fixed-rate FIXLINE offers the same flexibility of drawing the line up or down, but the rate is fixed for the life of the loan, and payments are fully amortized, and there are no interest-only options available to the borrower.

-A Home Equity Loan (HELOAN) is a fully amortized fixed rate mortgage providing the borrower a lump-sum as opposed to a line of credit.
+A Home Equity Loan (HELOAN) is a fully amortized fixed-rate mortgage providing the borrower a lump-sum as opposed to a line of credit.
 If the borrower were to take $150,000 out of the equity of their home, they would receive one payment of $150,000 and begin to pay interest on the full amount immediately.
-Similar to a fixed rate agency loan, but in a second lien position.
+The loan is similar to a fixed rate agency loan, but in a second lien position.

 HELOCs and Home Equity Loans offer borrowers considerably lower interest rates than those of credit cards, and give the ability to tap home equity, without impacting a low rate first mortgage.
 That’s why many people opt to use these mortgages to consolidate their debt or make big purchases with lower interest rates!